SchulzLab/EpiExpress/Manuscript_Code/README.md

 - `Binned_RF.py`: Code for training RF models using binned genomic regions.
 - `STITCHIT.sh` : Code for training STITCHIT models using its own segmentation approach for defining features.

-Notes STITCHIT: The STITCHIT code can be found here [https://github.com/SchulzLab/STITCHIT/].
+Notes STITCHIT: The STITCHIT code can be found here [STITCHIT repository](https://github.com/SchulzLab/STITCHIT/).
 The release version used for this manuscript is v1.0.1.

 ---